Poetry of Catullus: Condition of the text

-Before the fourteenth century
+Major manuscripts

 In the Middle Ages, Catullus appears to have been barely known.
 In one of the few references to his poetry, Isidore of Seville quotes from the poet in the seventh century.
-In 966 Bishop Rather of Verona, the poet's hometown, discovered a manuscript of his poems "and reproached himself for spending day and night with Catullus's poetry."
+In 966 Bishop Rather of Verona, the poet's hometown, discovered a manuscript of his poems (presumably V) "and reproached himself for spending day and night with Catullus's poetry."
 No more information on any Catullus manuscript is known again until about 1300.

-Major source manuscripts up to the fourteenth century

-A small number of manuscripts were the main vehicles for preserving Catullus's poems, known by these capital-letter names.
-Other, minor source manuscripts are designated with lower-case letters.

-In summary, these are the relationships of major Catullus manuscripts:
+The relationship of the major Catullus manuscripts is believed to be as follows: